lodeguns/FuzzyAdaptiveBinarization/README.md

-Here, for the impatient, is an implementation of the FLAT methods in [Python](https://cran.r-project.org/)
+Here, for the impatient, is an implementation of the FLAT methods in [a Python script](/fuzzy_adaptive_bin.py).

 **S integral image : Classic summed-area table algorithm (SAT)**